prpella/react-trial/README.md

-# 👋 Welcome!

-Welcome to your remote coding task.
-In this document you find the instructions for the task and how to set everything up.

 ## 📝 Instructions

-At Small Improvements we are building an application targeted towards other businesses (b2b).
-We often have to deal with their organizational structure.
+Deal with organizational structure.
 Some companies have a flat hierarchy, but most companies have a traditional reporting hierarchy with multiple levels.
 A common task for administrators is to select a subset of the organization.
 For example one or a couple of teams and some users from anywhere in the organization.
 They might want to do a selection such as:

 ![User picker example](public/mockup.png)